MAY 25: Spring Lecture Series #1 / Minstrel Shows: The Many Faces of Thomas Dartmouth Rice

-This year's Lecture Series' theme is "Public Entertainment in the Early American Republic".
+This year's Lecture Series' theme is "Public Entertainment in Early America".

 Admission is FREE